veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 Data is present after the last end-of-file marker.

 The trailer of a PDF file enables an application reading the file to quickly find the cross-reference table and certain special objects.
 Applications should read a PDF file from its end.
 The last line of the file contains only the end-of-file marker, %%EOF.
 Some PDF viewers require only that the %%EOF marker appear somewhere within the last 1024 bytes of the file.
 But having any data after %%EOF marker introduces risks that the PDF document might not be processed correctly.

 * Object type: `CosDocument`
 * Test condition: `postEOFDataSize == 0`
 * Specification: ISO 19005-1:2005
 * Levels: A, B

-## Rule 6.1.3-4
+## Rule <a name="6.1.3-4"></a>$

 ### Requirement